-Environmental groups have argued that FERC’s process for approving pipelines is broken and doesn't adequately evaluate the true need for additional infrastructure.
+Environmental groups have argued that the regulator's process for approving pipelines doesn't adequately evaluate the true need for additional infrastructure

 This Tuesday June 6, 2017 file photo shows Virginia department of Environmental Quality director, David Paylor, as he walks along a retention pond for a spring near the route of the proposed Atlantic Coast Pipeline in Bolar, Va.
 (AP Photo/Steve Helber), photo: AP/Steve Helber

 RICHMOND – The Atlantic Coast Pipeline intended to carry natural gas across West Virginia, Virginia and North Carolina would have some adverse environmental effects, including impacts on water resources, forest and other habitats, but most could be reduced to insignificant levels, an assessment by federal regulators found.The Federal Energy Regulatory Commission (FERC), which oversees interstate natural gas pipelines, released its final environmental impact statement Friday for the proposed 600-mile (965-kilometer) pipeline, which has broad support from political and business leaders but is staunchly opposed by environmentalists and many affected landowners.The assessment found that the pipeline would also impact some endangered species in its path.
 But it concluded that if developers use proper construction and mitigation techniques, most of environmental impacts could be reduced to "less-than-significant" levels.